Changissnz/selfinterest/README.md

 possibilities can be correct in moving forward to experiencing the actual.
 So too is any conceptualization of self-interest.
 There are accurate abstractions of self-interest that provide some modicum of understanding.
-However, the details either occur by chance of coincidence, have not occurred yet so there can only be the prejudice of expectation for the particular details to occur, or somehow produce too many possibilities to be of any valuable meaning (meaning is singular or at least a unified body of sorts, by the way).
+However, the details either occurred by chance of coincidence fitting in example for the abstract, have not occurred yet so there can only be the prejudice of expectation for the particular details to occur, or somehow produce too many possibilities to be of any valuable meaning (meaning is singular or at least a unified body of sorts, by the way).
 Self-interest acts in uncountable ways for uncountable appearances and effects, and there appears to be no proof, by the default of generality, on the theoretical availabilities for an agent to manipulate another's self-interest for some other alternative in the spectrum/s of uncountable possibilities.